textext/textext/README.md

 # Tex Text 0.7 - A LaTeX extension for Inkscape (releases 0.92, 0.91 and 0.48)

 TexText is a Python plugin for the vector graphics editor [Inkscape](http://www.inkscape.org) providing the possibility to add LaTeX generated SVG elements to your drawing.
-This repository continues the development of the plugin which took place at [https://bitbucket.org/pitgarbe/textext](https://bitbucket.org/pitgarbe/textext) until Junuary 2018.
-Originally TexText has been developed by [Pauli Virtanen](http://www.iki.fi/pav/software/textext/) based on the plugin InkLaTeX written by Toru Araki.
+This repository continues the development of the plugin which took place at [https://bitbucket.org/pitgarbe/textext](https://bitbucket.org/pitgarbe/textext) until January 2018.
+Originally, TexText had been developed by [Pauli Virtanen](http://www.iki.fi/pav/software/textext/) based on the plugin InkLaTeX written by Toru Araki.

 ![TexText dialog together with Inkscape](docs/readme-images/textext-with-inkscape.png)

 ### Very important - broken pstoedit support by ghostscript
 On all platforms pstoedit support is broken by ghostscript releases 9.21 and later.
 Please make sure that you have ghostscript version 9.20 or prior installed!
-We are working hard for a fix by migrating the converter engine to pdf2svg or inkscape from the command line.
+We are working hard on a fix by migrating the converter engine to pdf2svg or the Inkscape command line itself.

-**Note:** There are more sophisticated instructions, including pictures in the docs directory of this repository:  [README-TexText.pdf](docs/README-TexText.pdf) or [README-TexText.html](docs/README-TexText.html)
+**Note:** There are more sophisticated instructions, including pictures, in the docs directory of this repository:  [README-TexText.pdf](docs/README-TexText.pdf) or [README-TexText.html](docs/README-TexText.html)

 ## Features
 - Typesetting of beautiful equations using LaTeX which are placed as SVG objects in your document.